aerospike/aerospike-connect-outbound-sdk/README.md

-Aerospike Connect outbound transformer provides a plugin system in Aerospike outbound connectors to transform incoming XDR change notification records dispatched to the outbound destination with custom code.
+Aerospike Connect outbound transformer provides a plugin system in Aerospike outbound connectors to transform incoming XDR change notification records dispatched to the outbound destination with a custom code.

 Three transformers can be configured in any combination in the outbound connectors to apply to the incoming Aerospike change notification records